 Hint: First, calculate how many days a porter needs to carry one ton (=1000 kg) over one mile.
-You can then assume that for this work the porter is paid the cost for headloading reported in Table 2.

-In 1900 portering was not an attractive activity.
+You can then assume that for this work the porter is paid the cost for head-loading reported in Table 2.
+In 1900, being a porter was not an attractive activity/occupation.
 This implies that in 1900 many Africans had better opportunities than portering.

-4. What trade policies did African countries follow after independence?
-Why did it harm trade?

-5. What is the general trade pattern in sub-Saharan Africa?
+- 4. What trade policies did African countries follow after independence?
+Why did it harm trade? - 5.
+What is the general trade pattern in sub-Saharan Africa?
 When did this pattern emerge?
 Is this a problem?